SamuelDoud/UNIXFileSystem/README.md

 	Recap: 1 sector for superblock, 1 sector for inode block bitmap, 3 sectors for data block bitmap, 63 for inodes. therefore, we have 10000 -1 -1 -3 -250 = 9745 sectors remaining.
 Since there is a bijection between data blocks and sectors, we have 9745 data blocks remaining.

+Map Struct:
+	-defines the data sturcutr for both inode and data bitmaps.

 Inode Bitmap:
+	-4 bits

 Data bimap: